twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 shellsnow blow about in the wind, and the air is much colder at this altitude compared to the rest of the valley.

+> The Icon, level 8, health 50, Armor 3, immune to electricity

 The Icon is a roughly-humanoid metal statue with a thin torso, broad shoulders, at least six arms (with the lower pairs smaller than the